sagarnildass/AlphaZero-Tic-Tac-Toe-App/README.md

     -   Shows the AI's decision-making process through a visual MCTS tree.
     -   You can adjust the **Tree Depth** to view more or fewer levels of the tree.
+    -   You can also click any node to get its information.
     -   You can also click the zoom-in / zoom-out button to enlarge a specific part of the image.

 ![Monte Carlo Tree Search](./frontend/public/MCTS_tree_search.png "Alpha Zero With Monte Carlo Tree Search")